 What Does Istanbul Offer For History Fans

-Istanbul has more to see than any other part of Turkey.
+Istanbul packs an exceptional amount to see, spanning Byzantine, Ottoman, and modern eras.
 So much has survived from the Byzantine and Ottoman periods, with even older pieces housed in the Istanbul Archaeology Museums.

 We’ve highlighted only our absolute favorite spots here, but you can see a more detailed list of historical sights to explore in the city in our other Istanbul posts.